 On average, 15,000 cases of Les Grands Chenes wine are produced every year.
 There is a second wine, which was known as Le Chenes Noir.
 That recently changed names to Temperance de Grands Chenes.

-The estate is owned by Bernard Magrez who spared no expense in turning this into one of the top Cru Bourgeois properties in the Medoc.
-The wine is ripe, rich and modern in style, and the oak can remain part of its personality.
+Like all of his properties, Bernard Magrez spared no expense in turning this into one of the top Cru Bourgeois vineyards in the Medoc.
+The wine is ripe, rich, and modern in style.
+However, the oak can remain part of its personality.

 When to Drink Chateau Les Grands Chenes, Anticipated Maturity, Decanting Time